lsst-sitcom/sitcomtn-037/index.rst

    Image display is still occurring because the CVT is hosted on the summit-based diagnostic cluster and observers can visually inspect raw images and images with minimal instrument signature removal.
    Low-level calculations and analysis will go into the camera database and the EFD.
 State 2:
-   As above, with the addition of the rapid analysis framework to support operations, scheduler input, QA analyses etc.
+   As above, with the addition of the Rapid Analysis framework to support operations, scheduler input, QA analyses etc.
 State 3:
    Full operations, including all processing that is planned to be performed at the USDF, such as Alert Processing, with transfer of diagnostic information back to the summit.